 Lanternflies are not in the fly or moth family.
 They’re actually a type of “hopper” and grouped with aphids, cicadas and spittlebugs.
 And they don’t really fly much.
 They seem to prefer “hopping” over flying and are quite strong and able to move from yard to yard with very little flight required.

-Use a good PUMP SPRAYER to spray starting 15 feet up the tree and covering from there down to the ground.
-Be sure to spray all the leaf litter under the tree inside the drip line.
+If the issue is low, 20 feet or less, our PUMP SPRAYER can do the job.
+Be sure to spray all the leaf litter under the tree inside the drip line too.

 For highest reach, get one of our NO PUMP SPRAYERS.
 This vunique sprayer is simple yet very good, easy to use and one of our “favs” for applying insecticides to your homes exterior and landscape (its too powerful for use inside).